aerth/secenv/README.md

 ## Works with:

-AWS, Mandrill, Sendgrid, Heroku, and on and on...
+AWS Keys, Mandrill Keys, Sendgrid Keys, Heroku Keys, and on and on...

 ## Usage